29 Types of Frogs in Mississippi

 1. American Toad

-These types of frogs in Mississippi are mostly nocturnal, meaning they’re most active at night and stay hidden during the day.
+These frogs in Mississippi are mostly nocturnal, meaning they’re most active at night and stay hidden during the day.

 These types of frogs in Mississippi can be found throughout much of the state, but they are more common near water sources such as ponds, lakes, rivers, and streams.